cartermeyer109/Epidemic-Environment-Simulation/README.md

 This is an Epidemic Environment Simulation.
 This is a simulation that shows the spread of a disease with no vaccine on humans over 300 days on a visual grid.
-All humans start as uninfected except for 1 human from each age class.
+All humans start as uninfected except for 1 human from each age class (Child/Adult/Elder).
 Humans may move each day and the infecttion will spread based on age/distance from the infected/if the virus was previosuly had.

 Uninfected: Can't spread the virus, suseptibilty to obtaining virus depends on if it was previously had